-When a wrestler wins the World Heavyweight Championship, it’s almost like when an actor gets the Oscar for an outstanding performance in a leading role.
-It surely is the matter of utmost respect, because the WWF/WWE title is undoubtedly the dream of all the participants at the most prestigious championship in the history of pro wrestling, but it is also simply speaking the top prize for being better than all the rest in the trade of your choice.
-This important belt has been proudly held over the years by some really outstanding names such as unforgettable Hulk Hogan, Steve Austin, Edge, The Undertaker and many others, but there are also those very talented and hard-working individuals who have never been blessed by the opportunity to display that big important belt around their waists, no matter what they did.
-Talent and hard work are indispensable prerequisites, but securing yourself a place in history requires other things as well – the right combination of unique personality and perfect timing when to appear at the wrestling scene, united with tons of good luck.
+A wrestler winning a top World Title is similar to what several actors will experience tonight when they win Oscars for their work in the film industry.
+Winning a top title surely is a matter of utmost respect, with WWE title likely at the forefront of current top Championships.
+This important belt has proudly been held over the years by legends such as Hulk Hogan, Steve Austin, Edge, The Undertaker and many others, but there are also those very talented and hard-working individuals who have never been blessed with the opportunity to display that belt around their waists, no matter their ability and popularity.
+Talent and hard work are indispensable prerequisites in pro wrestling, but securing yourself a place in history requires other things as well – the right combination of unique personality and perfect timing, when to appear on the wrestling scene, and a big dash of good luck.
 So who are some of the most famous wrestlers who have never won a major championship?
 Read on to find out more about them!

 1. Jake “The Snake” Roberts

-Jake “The Snake” Roberts, born as Aurelian Smith Jr. and son of former wrestler Aurelian “Grizzly” Smith is best known for two relatively short periods that he spent in the World Wrestling Federation (later named WWE) – he was present at the wrestling scene from 1986 to 1992, and also between 1996 and 1997.
+Jake “The Snake” Roberts, born as Aurelian Smith Jr. and son of former wrestler Aurelian “Grizzly” Smith is best known for two relatively short periods that he spent in the World Wrestling Federation – from 1986 to 1992, and also between 1996 and 1997.
 He never won a title in WWF, but that didn’t stop him from becoming well-known for cutting exceptional promos.
-He earned his nickname for his habit of bringing snakes into the ring, in particular his pet python Damien, which he would often throw on the top of the opponents he managed to defeat.
-He is remembered for some incredible feuds with Ted DiBiase, Rick Rude and Randy Savage, in which he presented his spectacular abilities.
+He earned his nickname for his habit of bringing snakes into the ring, in particular his pet python Damien, which he would often toss at opponents he managed to defeat.
+He is remembered for some incredible feuds with Ted DiBiase, Rick Rude and Randy Savage, during which he presented his spectacular abilities.

-He had that right kind of personality necessary to become successful in business and he was certainly blessed by talent and popularity, but the closest he came to the title was after a brush with Hulk Hogan, when he got cheered by the fans for attacking Hogan.
-The bookers weren’t really fond of this situation and to protect Hogan, they separated the two of them on TV for an indefinite period of time.
-The general feeling was that this stopped the career of a person who could have grabbed hold of the Hogan’s top star status, and if things had been different, Jake “The Snake” would have probably become an extraordinary WWF champion.
-In addition to these drawbacks, Jake’s years of alcohol and drug abuse probably contributed to his failure to find himself at the highest level of pro wrestling scale where he rightfully belonged.
-He entered the WWE Hall of Fame in 2014.
+Roberts had that right kind of personality necessary to become successful in the business and he was certainly blessed by talent and popularity, but the closest he came to the title was after a brush with Hulk Hogan, when he was ultimately cheered by the fans for attacking Hogan.
+The bookers weren’t too fond of the situation, so in an effort to protect Hogan, they separated the two of them on TV for an indefinite period of time.
+The general feeling was that this stopped the career of a person who could have grabbed hold of Hogan’s top star status, and if things had been different, Jake “The Snake” would have probably become an extraordinary WWF Champion.
+Roberts entered the WWE Hall of Fame in 2014.

 2. Ted DiBiase

 Ted DiBiase, born as Theodore Marvin DiBiase, Sr. is a retired professional wrestler who was very successful in many wrestling promotions, earning thirty titles in his professional career.
-He is considered to be one of the best heels to enter the wrestling ring, and it is very unfortunate that he never secured himself a legitimate win in WWF/WWE World Heavyweight Championship.
+He is considered to be one of the best heels to enter the wrestling ring, and it is very unfortunate that he never secured himself a legitimate win of the WWF/WWE World Heavyweight Championship.
 He technically held the WWF Championship for just a couple of days when Andre gave him the belt after cheating Hogan out in the middle of a referee scandal, but this short-term domination was never rightfully acknowledged.
 True wrestling fans still remember his astonishing feuds with Hulk Hogan, Jake Roberts and Dusty Rhodes.
-He patiently challenged Hogan for the belt on innumerous occasions over many long years, but he never managed to win it.
-However, he did win the ‘Million dollar Championship’ in ‘89 which is said to be one of the most expensive belts in the wrestling’s history as it took $125,000 to make it, but this isn’t a major championship that remained a DiBiase’s dream that has never come true.
-All in all, he will be remembered as one of the top-notch wrestlers with amazing skills on the microphone, whose actions didn’t earn him the true love of the fans in spite of his undeniable charisma.
+He patiently challenged Hogan for the belt on numerous occasions over many long years, but he never managed to win it.
+However, he did win the ‘Million dollar Championship’ in ‘89 which is said to be one of the most expensive belts in wrestling history as it took $125,000 to construct, but it was never recognized in the same vain as the top World Titles.
+DiBiase entered the WWE Hall of Fame in 2010.

 3. Owen Hart